ganeti/ganeti/man/hspace.rst

   one of the Ganeti disk templates (e.g. plain, drbd, so on) should be passed in.

+\--spindle-use *spindles*
+  Override the spindle use for the instance read from the cluster.
+The value can be 0 (for example for instances that use very low I/O), but not negative.
+For shared storage the value is ignored.

 \--max-cpu=*cpu-ratio*
   The maximum virtual to physical cpu ratio, as a floating point number greater than or equal to one.
 For example, specifying *cpu-ratio* as